Do you have a box of Borax hanging around your house?

 I know when my kids were little I paid really close attention to the pajamas they wore.
 I wanted to make sure that they were flame retardant in case something bad happened during the middle of the night.

-Well, little did I know that you could make any clothing flame retardant by placing 1 cup of Borax and ½ cup of boric acid into a gallon of water.
-If the clothing is washable you just soak it in the mixture after the final rinse and dry cycle.
+Well, little did I know that Borax uses includes making any clothing flame retardant.
+By placing 1 cup of Borax and ½ cup of boric acid into a gallon of water, then if the clothing is washable you just soak it in the mixture after the final rinse and dry cycle.
 If not, then you just spritz it on the clothing.
 Be sure to repeat this process every time the clothing has been washed or dry cleaned.

-If you’ve ever wanted to make your own homemade slime or homemade bouncy balls, then you are in luck.
-Borax is a component in each of those.
+If you’ve ever wanted to make your own homemade slime or homemade bouncy balls, then you are in luck because it is even more of those weird Borax uses.
+Borax is a component in slime and bouncy balls.

 We have an above ground pool, but if I’m honest, I’ve never even put it up.
 Why you might be asking?
 Well, because pools are a lot of work.
 Between farming, writing, and raising kids I don’t really need anything else.

-But after realizing that Borax can actually make pool maintenance a little easier, I might give it a go this year.
+But after realizing that Borax uses includes making pool maintenance a little easier, I might give it a go this year.
 Borax can actually help to raise or maintain your pool PH levels.

 I try to make my own homemade laundry detergent every chance I get.
 It saves us a lot of money as a family because I do a lot of laundry.